-Slab-on-ground or slab-on-fill construction is recommended for the building floor slab.
-We recommend that the at-grade floor slab be supported on a 4- to 6-in.-thick clean crushed stone layer placed on a properly prepared subgrade.
+We also recommend that the at-grade floor slabs be supported on a 4- to 6-in.-thick, clean crushed stone layer placed on a properly prepared subgrade.
 The granular layer should be densified with vibrating equipment prior to floor slab construction.
-Impervious sheeting should be placed between the slab and granular course to act as a vapor retarder.
+Impervious sheeting should be placed between the slab and granular course to function as a vapor barrier.